2AA4-W23/a2---mesh-generator-team-20/README.md

 ```
 mosser@azrael A2 % cd visualizer
 # run in production mode
 mosser@azrael visualizer % java -jar visualizer.jar ../generator/sample.mesh sample.svg
 # run in debug mode
 mosser@azrael visualizer % mvn -q exec:java -Denv=debug -Dexec.args="../generator/sample.mesh sample.svg"
 mosser@azrael visualizer % ls -lh sample.svg
 -rw-r--r--  1 mosser  staff    56K 29 Jan 10:53 sample.svg
 mosser@azrael visualizer %
 ```

+In the debug mode, the visualizer will show the centroids in red and segments in black.

-To viualize the SVG file:
+To visualize the SVG file:

 - Open it with a web browser
-- Convert it into something else with tool slike `rsvg-convert`
+- Convert it into something else with tools like `rsvg-convert`

 ## How to contribute to the project